Managing diabetes can sometimes feel like navigating a maze filled with contradictory advice and complex choices.

 Your counselor will guide you on how much to eat, helping you strike the perfect balance.

-Carbohydrates, proteins, and fats—the three macronutrients—each play a different role in diabetes management.
+Carbohydrates, proteins, and fats—the three macronutrients (minerals such as chromium)—each play a different role in diabetes management.

 Understanding how these nutrients interact with your body can significantly impact your blood sugar levels.